Choose the perfect Kia Sorento model year for yourself. Our ultimate guide explores the best and worst Kia Sorento model years for you.

 Kia Sorento Average Resale Values

 The following graph illustrates the average resale values of Kia Sorento models over the years.
-This data gives potential buyers or sellers a clear snapshot of the Sorento’s value retention, a critical aspect of vehicle ownership.
+This data gives potential buyers or sellers a clear snapshot of the Sorento’s value retention, a crucial aspect of vehicle ownership.

 Conclusion